GoogleCloudPlatform/compute-video-demo-puppet/README.md

 ## Troubleshooting

-* Ensure the module path is correct with `sudo puppet config print modulepath` Path should be: `/etc/puppet/modules` on FOSS and `/etc/puppetlabs/puppet/modules` on PE
+* Ensure the module path is correct with `sudo puppet config print modulepath` Path should be: `/etc/puppet/modules` on FOSS and `/etc/puppetlabs/puppet/modules` on PE.
 * Ensure that puppet modules are installed as root with `sudo puppet module list`.
-* Ensure that you are running puppet apply as root by including `sudo` in the command
+* Ensure that you are running puppet apply as root by including `sudo` in the command.
+* Make sure that if you have created instances and then destroyed them and are now trying to create new instances with the same name as the old ones you have cleaned the certificates of the old instances off the puppet master.
+Use `sudo puppet cert list --all` to see what certificates the master has and `sudo puppet cert clean <certificate name>` to remove old certificates.
+* If you have waited several minutes and your isntances still aren't serving web pages, check run `tail /var/log/daemon.log` on your puppet agents to see if puppet had any issues while applying your manifest.

 ## Contributing

 Have a patch that will benefit this project?
 Awesome!
 Follow these steps to have it accepted.

 1. Please sign our [Contributor License Agreement](CONTRIB.md).
-1. Fork this Git repository and make your changes.
+2. Fork this Git repository and make your changes.
-1. Run the unit tests. (gcimagebundle only)
+3. Run the unit tests. (gcimagebundle only)
-1. Create a Pull Request
+4. Create a Pull Request
-1. Incorporate review feedback to your changes.
+5. Incorporate review feedback to your changes.
-1. Accepted!
+6. Accepted!

 ## License
 All files in this repository are under the